- We advise you to exercise normal safety precautions in Hungary.

 - You should avoid protests and demonstrations as they may turn violent.

 - Australia does not have an Embassy or Consulate in Hungary.
-The Australian Embassy in Vienna provides consular assistance to Australians in Hungary.
+The Canadian Embassy located in Budapest, provides consular assistance to Australians in Hungary.
+This service includes the issuance of Provisional Travel Documents.
+The Australian Embassy in Austria can also assist Australians in Hungary.

 - Be a smart traveller.
 Before heading overseas: